benhvt/PostClusteringDifferenceTesting/README.md

 README
 ================

-# Post-clustering difference testing: valid inference and practical considerationswith applications to ecological and biological data
+# Post-clustering difference testing: valid inference and practical considerations with applications to ecological and biological data

-Contains codes to reproduce simulations, figures and analysis of the article *Post-clustering difference testing: valid inference and practical considerationswith applications to ecological and biological data*.
+Contains codes to reproduce simulations, figures and analysis of the article *Post-clustering difference testing: valid inference and practical considerations with applications to ecological and biological data*.

 ## Organisation